dturk0610/EE465/Lab 3/README.md

 1. Non-Cuboid polyhedron

     - This restriction was to help us understand the vertex mapping and triangle face mapping of the shapes we use.
-While a slightly more complex shape my be used, and will be soon, currently implemented is a simple parallel-piped prism of a parallelogram.
+While a slightly more complex shape my be used, and will be soon, currently implemented is a simple parallel-piped prism of a parallelogram. - This has been updated, instead the currently implemented possibilities include a icosahedron, a not-quite-icosohedron and a octahedron.
+Each of course would need to have their respective section uncommented and the other commented back out.

 2. Each vertex has a different color and each face interpolated between the vertex.